 Cold case trial suspended, defendant in poor health

-IDAHO FALLS, Idaho (AP) — A judge has suspended a cold case trial after concerns about the mental and physical health of the 86-year-old defendant.
+IDAHO FALLS, Idaho (AP) — A cold case trial was suspended after concerns about the mental and physical health of the 86-year-old defendant, a judge ruled.

-The Post Register reported Thursday that Magistrate Judge James Barrett found Walter Mason lacked fitness to proceed in the trial.
+Magistrate Judge James Barrett found Walter Mason lacked the capacity to proceed trial or make informed decisions about treatment, the Post Register reported Thursday.

+“The Court finds (Walter James Mason) lacks fitness to proceed in that the defendant is incapable of assisting in the defense of this case,” Barrett said in a court decision issued Nov.
+18.

-Court officials say the decision delays a case that was on hold for about 40 years.
+The decision delays a case that was on hold for about 40 years, officials said.

-Officials say Custer County prosecutors charged Mason with murder in September 1980 days after authorities suspect he fatally shot a man over a relationship dispute.
+Custer County prosecutors charged Mason with murder in September 1980 days after authorities suspect he fatally shot Daniel Mason Woolley over a relationship dispute, court officials said.

 His attorney David Cannon didn’t return a request for comment.

+Willie and Brenda Ezzell lived across the street from Mason for more than two decades in Texas, but did not interact with their former neighbor often, Willie Ezzell said.

+“He’s in real poor health,” Brenda Ezzell told the Post Register in October.
+“He can barely get around, and his house was a complete wreck.”

-Officials say Mason is in custody at the state Department of Health for up to 90 days.
+Mason is in custody at the Idaho Department of Health and Welfare for up to 90 days, officials said.

-Mason could face up to life imprisonment or be given the death penalty.
+Court records did not state the specific health concerns that led to the ruling.

 Information from: Post Register, http://www.postregister.com